ahupowerdns/tproxydoc/tproxy.md

 The routing part
 ================
-When a packet enters a Linux system it is routed, dropped or if the destination address matches a local address, accepted for processing by the system itself.
+When a packet enters a Linux system it is routed, dropped, or if the destination address matches a local address, accepted for processing by the system itself.

 Local addresses can be specific, like 192.0.2.1, but can also match whole ranges.
-This is for example how 127.0.0.0/8 is considered as 'local'.
+This is for example how all of 127.0.0.0/8 is considered as 'local'.

-It is entirely possible to tell Linux 0.0.0.0/0 ('everything') is local, but this would make it unable to connect to any network.
+It is entirely possible to tell Linux 0.0.0.0/0 ('everything') is local, but this would leave it unable to connect to any remote address.

 However, with a separate routing table, we can enable this selectively: